szepeviktor/debian-server-tools/webserver/PHP-development.md

 ### CI outside tests

-What to check with 0% coverage?
+What to include in continuous integration with 0% coverage?
 (no unit tests, no functional test)

 - Syntax (php-parallel-lint)